Last updated: October 1st, 2023

 The availability of torque does open the opportunity to give more concise force feedback effects (see: what is FFB?) – as a driver, I like to feel when the car is losing its available grip, and I like that sensation to manifest itself through an opposing force, especially in the mid-corner.
 Direct-drive wheels do this exceptionally well, whereas something like a Logitech G29 would barely let you know you were sliding by comparison.

 High torque loads and heat mean plastics are more or less out of the question.
 A proper direct-drive sim wheel will have at least 4 M6 threads for mounting into an aluminium cockpit.
-Everything has to be strong and tight to deal with 25nm peak torque.
+All mountings and bolts have to be strong and tight to deal with 25nm peak torque.

 Most DD wheels feel heavy, industrial by design, and as a result, feel like they’ll stand the rigours of time.